 But, along the way, Gaudi did manage to create a plaza, two Hansel and Gretel gatehouses, a serpentine bench, colonnaded walkways, and a dramatic stairway.
 The most famous icon at Park Guell is the multicolored mosaic lizard known as “El Drac,” or the dragon.

 You should definitely enjoy a gorgeous sunset view and stroll in Barcelona’s finest park.
+Most of the Park Guell is free to visit and you’ll have some nice views over the city.

 6. See the Magic Fountain on Montjuic